paradime-io/social-media-data-modeling-challenge/README.md

 	**Note**: Since the dataset contains a limited number of keywords, the resulting data will not represent the entire breadth of themes discussed across these platforms.

 **- Marts**
+1. **media_metrics**: This mart provides general metrics to compare both social media platforms.
+The following metrics are calculated:

+	-   **Total Posts**: Counts the total number of posts from each social media platform.

+	-   **Distinct Authors**: A distinct count of the users who posted on each social media platform.

+	-   **Total Comments**: The total number of comments across all posts.

+	-   **Comments per Post**: The average number of comments per post, calculated by dividing the total number of comments by the total number of posts.
+This shows the average engagement each post receives on each platform.

+2. **Posts by Date (or months)**: This mart table counts the number of posts by date, allowing for analysis of posting trends over time, particularly to observe changes in post activity by month.

+3. **Principal Themes**: This table combines the theme counts from both social media platforms.
+It also calculates the percentage of each theme based on the total occurrences of all themes across both platforms.

+4. **User by Each Media**: This table calculates the total number of posts made by each user on both social media platforms.
+It also determines the percentage of posts contributed by each user relative to the total posts on their respective platform.

 ## Insights